kirthika06/2000-assignment1/README.md

 Custom classes use generics to manage the actors and items on the grid.

-- The gird interaction shows the type of cell and details when hovering over a specifc cell
+The gird interaction shows the type of cell and details when hovering over a specifc cell.
+Each cell is. a different colour to show what type it is.